VedranaGATech/Project_2_MLB_Stats/README.md

    Those analyzing the data may choose to analyze the connection (s) between salary and batting stats, payroll vs team, payroll and city, or pitching and batting stats per team or city.

-    We performed the ETL process and create documentation which includes includes:
+    We performed the ETL process and create documentation which includes:

     ● Datasets used and their sources